 Yes, you can sue a school if your child has E. coli food poisoning and his or her illness can be linked to the school, whether it’s public or private.
 Your family’s food poisoning lawsuit can seek money damages for your child’s severe pain and suffering, and parents who have suffered financial loss, including lost wages, also have a claim and can seek compensation.
+Contact our lawyers at 1-888-377-8900 toll free or use our free consultation form.

 Many of the little ones sickened in school-associated outbreaks develop a severe complication called hemolytic uremic syndrome (HUS), the leading cause of kidney failure in children in the United States.
 We have helped many families win multi-million-dollar settlements and trial verdicts to help with the financial costs of this illness and to compensate the children for the severe pain, suffering, and in many cases, permanent disability.